Dolomites Bike Day

 Public busses to the passes

-On the Sunday of the Dolomites Bike Day the bus service to the Dolomites passes Campolongo, Pordoi, Fedaia, Falzarego and Valparola will be suspended .
+On the occasion of the Dolomites Bike Day the bus service to the Dolomites passes Campolongo, Pordoi, Fedaia, Falzarego and Valparola will be suspended .

 The organizing committee of the Dolomites Bike Day can not be held responsible for any accidents or damages to persons or property that may occur before, during and after the event.
 Participation in the Dolomites Bike Day is at your own risk.
 Participants relinquish to any legal claim against third parties, against the organization and against all natural and legal persons involved in the organization of the event.
 All participants are obliged to observe the road traffic regulations.